History of Jeff Bezos in Timeline

 2006: Blue Origin Purchases Land in West Texas

-In 2006, Blue Origin purchased a large tract of land in West Texas to construct a launch and test facility.
+In 2006, Blue Origin purchased a large tract of land in West Texas for a launch and test facility.
+Before this purchase, Blue Origin maintained a low profile since its founding.

 In November 2007, Bezos launched the Amazon Kindle.